eu-ge-ne/enrouter/apps/web/src/app/docs/api/routes/content.md

 # Routes

-enrouter is a file based router.
-You define routes by creating a tree of folders and files.
+enrouter is a file based router: in an application routes are defined by a tree of folders and files.

-Folders in the tree correspond to routes.
-Files define content for the routes.
-Content is nested.
-Parent route's content wraps childrens' content recursively.
+For each route, name of the folder declares route's url pattern and files inside the folder define content, which will be displayed when the route is matched.
+Route content is nested and wrapped recursively in parent route's content.

 For example, these routes: